Download high-resolution image

 Author

-Daniel Kahneman is the Eugene Higgins Professor of Psychology Emeritus at Princeton University and a professor of public affairs at the Woodrow Wilson School of Public and International Affairs.
-He is the only non-economist to have won the Nobel Prize in Economic Sciences; it was awarded to him in 2002 for his pioneering work with Amos Tversky on decision making.
+Daniel Kahneman was the Eugene Higgins Professor of Psychology Emeritus at Princeton University and a former professor of public affairs at the Woodrow Wilson School of Public and International Affairs.
+He received the 2002 Nobel Prize in Economic Sciences for his pioneering work with Amos Tversky on decision-making.
+He is the author of the international bestseller Thinking, Fast and Slow.
+He died in 2024.
 View titles by Daniel Kahneman

 © Harvard Law School